CalcagnoLoic/CalcagnoLoic/README.md

 <p>Hey, welcome to my Github profile <img src="img/hi.png" alt="Icone git" width=20 height=20/></p>

-After 7 months of intensive training at [becode](https://becode.org/fr/apprendre/developpeur-web-junior/) and 3 months of internship at [I-care](https://www.icareweb.com/fr/), I'm looking for a job as a Python Developer Junior 🐍
+After 7 months of intensive training at [becode](https://becode.org/fr/apprendre/developpeur-web-junior/) and 3 months of internship at [I-care](https://www.icareweb.com/fr/), I'm looking for a job as a Developer Junior.

 <p>During the training, I was confronted with various frontend and backend issues.
 I went towards the backend and in particular Python.
 During my internship, I was able to deepen my knowledge with a project focused on data engineering.
 My job was to create a data pipeline to send only updated data to the database.
 An artificial intelligence implementation was also added to the pipeline.
 I was also able to do some cybersecurity with Google autenthification.</p>